We Are Accepting Submissions for Spring 2018 Issue!

 - Please include a bio of no more than 150 words that tells us the official stuff about you as well as something interesting or quirky

-- If your piece is selected for publication, we will request a high resolution headshot to include with it.
+- If your piece is selected for publication, we may request a high resolution headshot to include with it.

 - Please include in your submission email a statement affirming that the work has not been previously published and also affirming that you, the writer, own the rights to the work.